 Fear Tactics Evolved

-The criminal justice system in the United States bares little (if any resemblance) to that of the Philippines – with one major exception.
+The criminal justice system in the United States bears little (if any resemblance) to that of the Philippines – with one major exception.
 While the consequences of drug use vary wildly between both countries, they’re both employing scare tactics in an effort to curb or eliminate criminal activity.

 Unfortunately, after decades of research, experts have indicated that the fear of punishment doesn’t quite have the positive effect lawmakers might be hoping for.
 Not only can jail time in the U.S. increase the likelihood of repeat criminal behaviors (particularly among non-violent crimes like drug use and possession), even the fear of capital punishment has little impact on the rates of violent crimes like homicide.